stathissideris/www.clojurestacks.com/_posts/2018-05-05-a-call-for-clojure-stacks.md

 So, this is a call for Clojure stacks.
-I'm looking for teams who have built web apps, frontend apps, mobile apps or anything else, and who are willing to take a look at their `project.clj` files, their `boot.build`s or `deps.edn`s and explain the reasoning of the choices reflected there, along with the rest of the system (the non-Clojure parts), and also the pros and cons of that particular combination of choices.
+I'm looking for teams who have built web apps, frontend apps, mobile apps or anything else, and who are willing to take a look at their `project.clj` files, their `build.boot`s or `deps.edn`s and explain the reasoning of the choices reflected there, along with the rest of the system (the non-Clojure parts), and also the pros and cons of that particular combination of choices.
 Some bricks fit together better that others, and sharing this